sius/pencil/README.md

 The default PasswordEncoder for encoding is `BCryptPasswordEncoder`, while a password matching challenge against the encoded password tries to retrieve a suitable PasswordEncoder identified by it's leading encode identifier, e.g.: `{SSHA512}`, `{bcrypt}` etc.
-The default PasswordEncoder for encoding can be changed with the `liquer.pencil.default-encode-id` property.
+The default PasswordEncoder for encoding can be changed with the `liquer.pencil.default-encode-id` property, e.g.:
+`liquer.pencil.default-encode-id: ISO-8859-1`

 ## Usage